nsahithiyadav06/4-bit-alu-design/README.md

 # 4-bit-alu-design
-4-bit ALU design using Verilog HDL
+4-bit ALU design using Verilog HDL.
-# 4-Bit ALU Design

 This project implements a 4-bit Arithmetic Logic Unit using Verilog HDL.

 ## Operations Supported